Wednesday, August 21, 2024

 I have found only a small handful of Christian pastors, teachers or writers in my decades of exploration that I can tolerate listening to.
 Rev Ed Trevors is one of them.
 Encountering him over this past year has given me hope that I may yet find someone on my side of the continent that I can tolerate listening to or fellowshipping with without loosing myself.

 I get the sense that even tho he might not agree with some of the new understandings I've developed he would still accept me where I'm at without insisting I either conform or keep my thoughts to myself.
 I can never again do either in any sustained relationship like church fellowship requires.
-In fact I've come to understand I don't need a big church family.
+In fact I've come to understand I don't need a big faith family..
 Just one or two of like mind would be enough and fulfills Jesus' promise to be present if two or three are gathered in His name.

 I rarely comment on social media but after I got the emotions triggered by dark memories under control I was filled with gratitude just to know there are Christian fathers out there that encourage their children to learn to think for themselves.
 It gives me hope.